autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 * CAN Logging Events:
   * For example when a logger is writing raw CAN frames to an output file: `vehicle/bus/<can0|can1|...>/logger/<logger_name>/writing`
   * For example when an AWS S3 sync job has finished with success: `vehicle/bus/<can0|can1|...>/logger/<logger_name>/s3_sync/completed`
-* Engine events:
-  * For example when the engine is running: `vehicle/engine/running`
-* Motor events:
-  * For example when the motor is now running: `vehicle/motor/running`
-* Communication events​ (used with EV-type vehicles that are unable to produce motor events):
-  * For example when the communication with the vehicle has been established: `vehicle/communication/established`
 * Position events
   * For example when the vehicle's current position is not confirmed: `vehicle/position/unknown`
 * Motion events